-For discussion of deposit and investment policies and other related information, see Note 1.E.
+For discussion of deposit and investment policies and other related information, see the Cash and Investments note in the Summary of Significant Accounting Policies.

 The City follows the practice of aggregating the cash assets of various funds to maximize cash management efficiency and returns.
 Various restrictions on deposits and investments are imposed by state statutes.
-These restrictions are summarized at Note 1.E.
+These restrictions are summarized in the Cash and Investments note in the Summary of Significant Accounting Policies.